How Important Is Idle Time?

 I first heard of the idea of 'idle time' from singer James Bay on the Diary of a CEO podcast (9 mins in).
 Being creative whilst doing nothing sounds a bit like cheating the system- tell me more!

 Bay talks about how to 'sit around with the tools nearby and just exist... and think... and dream... and play.'
-It feels like gaining permission to make that creative brain space in our busy day to day life.
+Gaining permission to make that creative brain space in our busy day to day life.

 In another way, Cal Newport talks of 'productive meditation' in his book Deep Work.
 To sit and purposely thinking about an idea, whilst giving it the attention and space to develop.
 At the same time, being aware of when your attention drifts away, so that you can pull it back to the problem you were trying to solve.